-Tax Reform for Homeowners | H&R Block
+Tax Reform Changes for Homeowners

 These changes mean that taxpayers’ housing-related itemized deductions will now be limited.
 This may lead to a higher tax liability for some taxpayers.
 For example, taxpayers who paid real estate taxes in excess of the cap on their home can no longer deduct the full amount.